 Content marketing is the perfect way to communicate with consumers about topics that matter.
 There’s no need to push a product, just offer an engaging story that reaches out to potential consumers and they’ll get to know your business on their terms.
-Carefully thought out helpful blog articles, case studies, how-to guides and video content are your first steps to building a community.
+Carefully thought-out helpful blog articles, case studies, how-to guides and video content are your first steps to building a community.
 Leading browsers to your content requires an understanding of SEO (Search Engine Optimisation).
-With the correct usage of key words and phrases, page titles and meta descriptions you’ll rank higher in search engine results and attract more users to your business.
+With the correct usage of keywords and phrases, page titles and meta descriptions you’ll rank higher in search engine results and attract more users to your business.

 Make sure your website works

-Inbound marketing may not be aggressive but you still want your warm lead to convert to a sale.
+Inbound marketing may not be aggressive but you still want your warm lead to convert into a sale.
 So, ensure that all of your internal links work and pepper your content, whether it’s blog articles or social media content, with clear calls to action that lead to your website.
-The more enticing your content is, the more likely the browser will trust in your brand and reward your hard work with loyalty.
+The more enticing your content is, the more likely the browser will trust your brand and reward your hard work with loyalty.

 Social media marketing

-Entertaining browsers with well thought-out social media content is easier said than done.
-Let’s go back to your buyer persona: with this information you can easily post content that will appeal to your target audience.
+Entertaining browsers with well-thought-out social media content is easier said than done.
+Let’s go back to your buyer persona: with this information, you can easily post content that will appeal to your target audience.
 Posting on the most appropriate channels will help that content reach even larger numbers of users.
-Take the time to plan in advance a mix of valuable content that encourages user engagement, such as ‘how -to’ videos, behind-the-scenes clips and funny memes, with more traditional outbound marketing, like ads and product reviews.
+Take the time to plan in advance a mix of valuable content that encourages user engagement, such as ‘how-to’ videos, behind-the-scenes clips and funny memes, with more traditional outbound marketing, like ads and product reviews.
 Keep on top of your social media content with daily checks, ensuring you always respond to queries and comments.
 The more you engage with your followers the more visible your content will be to them.